 Description of ShipStation's REST API capabilities, how to generate access tokens, and how to obtain support for REST API issues.

-Our REST API is available for any plan, and allows for read access to almost all data in your account, and write access to create specific objects, like Orders, Customers, and Products.
-The API is a great way to get data directly to and from ShipStation, like creating orders, customers, and querying order & shipping data.
+Our REST API is available for any plan and allows for read and write access: read access to almost all data in your account and write access to create specific objects like Orders, Customers, and Products.
+The API is a great way to get data directly to and from ShipStation, especially when you create orders, add customers, or query your order and shipping data.

 ShipStation strives to streamline shipping for online sellers, no matter where they sell their products online.
-We are continuously adding new marketplaces, shopping carts, and integration tools, because we know the e-commerce space is growing.
+We continuously add new marketplaces, shopping carts, and integration tools because we know the ecommerce space is growing.
 As a result, we’ve worked hard to provide developer resources to build custom integrations with ShipStation.
 Check out the ShipStation Developer Portal for full documentation on the ShipStation REST API.

 Our API allows developers to build applications that interface with the ShipStation platform.
-The API can be used to handle many tasks including:
+You can use the API to handle many tasks, including:

-To use ShipStation's API, you'll need to generate an API Key and Secret which will be included with any calls made to the API.
-The Key and Secret are used to authenticate the API calls so that ShipStation updates the information within your specific account.
+To use ShipStation's API, you'll need to generate an API key and API secret that will be included with any calls made to the API.
+The key and secret are used to authenticate the API calls so that ShipStation updates the information within your specific account.

-After they API keys have been generated, you'll be able to copy them from this page and provide them as needed to any API developers.
+After the API keys have been generated, you'll be able to copy them from this page and provide them as needed to any API developers.

 Your ShipStation account can issue only a single set of API keys at a time.
 The same set of API keys can be used for multiple API applications.
 If you generate new keys at any point, be sure to provide the new keys to any application that uses them, or the connection with ShipStation will no longer function.